Alpha Coronae Borealis: Nomenclature

 α Coronae Borealis (Latinised to Alpha Coronae Borealis) is the star's Bayer designation.

-It bore the traditional names Alphecca, Gemma, and Gnosia (Gnosia Stella Coronae).
+It bore the traditional names Alphecca, Gemma, and Gnosia Stella Coronae.
 Alphecca is Arabic, short for نير الفكّة nayyir al-fakka "the bright (star) of the broken (ring of stars)".
 Gemma is Latin for "jewel".
-Gnosia is Greek (from γνωσία in Hellenistic common and γνῶσις in ancient Greek, which means knowledge), short for Gnōsia stella corōnæ "star of the crown of Knossos".
-Asteroth is Hebrew, עשתרות '‘ašterôt "Astarte (idols)" and mainly referred to the constellation.
+Also Latin in origin is Gnosia Stella Coronae "Cretan star of the Crown" (specifically from Vergil's Georgics), from Gnōsus or Gnōsos ("Knossos"), referencing the birthplace of Ariadne, whose wedding diadem became in some myths the constellation of Corona Borealis, following her marriage to Bacchus.
 As the brightest star in Corona Borealis, it lent its name to Alphekka Meridiana, the brightest in the constellation of Corona Australis.
 The International Astronomical Union Working Group on Star Names (WGSN) has chosen Alphecca as the formal name for this star.

 The term nayyir al-fakka or Nir al Feccah appeared in the Al Achsasi Al Mouakket catalogue.

 In Chinese, 貫索 (Guàn Suǒ), meaning Coiled Thong, refers to an asterism consisting of Alpha Coronae Borealis, Pi Coronae Borealis, Theta Coronae Borealis, Beta Coronae Borealis, Gamma Coronae Borealis, Delta Coronae Borealis, Epsilon Coronae Borealis, Iota Coronae Borealis and Rho Coronae Borealis.
 Consequently, the Chinese name for Alpha Coronae Borealis itself is 貫索四 (Guàn Suǒ sì, the Fourth Star of Coiled Thong.).

+In culture

+Under the name Alphecca, this is one of the medieval Behenian fixed stars.